How To Get To SaPa?

 SaPa, or also Sa Pa, is a small town surrounded by stunning rice fields in North Vietnam.
 This beautiful town is located about 25 km south of the Chinese border and was established by the French as a Hill Station in 1922.
 The local climate is colder than the rest of Vietnam due to its high elevation.
 In the winter period (around January) the temperature can reach close to 0 degrees Celsius!
 Don’t worry if you are not prepared for this.
 In the center of SaPa, you will find a large offering of (fake) North Face winter clothing.

-For most travellers, Sapa is one of the top highlights of Vietnam and is definitely worth the 6-8 hour journey from Hanoi.
+For most travelers, Sapa is one of the highlights of traveling in Vietnam and is definitely worth the 6-8 hour journey from Hanoi.
 Thanks to the convenient sleeper train, you can travel to Sapa by night so you won’t lose a day on traveling.

 Since SaPa became very popular with tourists in the last decades, they built hotels everywhere in this small town.
-Luckily, you can still find less touristic spots and tracks in the surroundings of SaPa.
+Luckily, you can still find less touristy spots and tracks in the surroundings of SaPa.

 When to visit and where to stay in SaPa?

 September is the best month to visit SaPa as it is the season for gold-colored rice fields and fairly good weather.
 In other months you won’t have the perfect view but it is still a great experience.

 Most visitors stay in the center of SaPa as most accommodations are within a 5-10 min walk from the main street.
 Want a more unique experience?
-Book a guesthouse outside form the center and wake up in a guesthouse or bungalow in the middle of the rice fields of Lao Chai.
+Book a guesthouse outside the center and wake up in a guesthouse or bungalow in the middle of the rice fields of Lao Chai.